Cultured Guru Logo

 Instructions

-4. Add the raw vinegar to fill the jar.
+4. Add all of your herbs to the jar.

-6. Put the oxymel in a cool place out of direct sunlight to infuse for at least a week and up to 30 days.
+7. Put the oxymel in a cool place out of direct sunlight to infuse for at least 7 days and up to 30 days.

-8. Store the strained oxymel in a jar with a lid in a cool place out of direct sunlight.
+10. Store the strained oxymel in a jar/bottle with a lid in a cool place out of direct sunlight.
 It will keep for 6 months (possibly longer).
 I suggest storing it in the fridge for a longer shelf life.

 Notes